About me

 My mission is to challenge the narratives of scarcity, separation, and perfectionism by reimagining abundance as a state of reciprocity, harmony, and trust in life’s natural flow.
 I believe we are not separate from nature, from one another, or from the creative force that moves through us.
 And when we shift our perception, we unlock the flow of true abundance—rooted in generosity, wholeness, and connection.

-This is the heart of my journey: not just becoming an artist, but becoming myself.
+This is the heart of my journey: not just becoming an artist, but unwinding and unraveling my authentic self.
 Fully.
 Freely.
 Flowing in my own rhythm—and inviting others to do the same.

 My Inner Revolution